-When a G5 function fails, a Red-X is typically displayed over the instrument(s) or data experiencing the failure.
-Upon G5 power-up, certain instruments remain invalid as equipment begins to initialize.
-All instruments should be operational within one minute of power-up.
+When a G5 function fails, a red 'X' is typically displayed over the instrument(s) or data experiencing the failure.
+Upon applying power to the G5, certain instruments remain invalid as equipment begins to initialize.
+All instruments should be operational within one minute of applying power.
 If any instrument remains flagged, and it is not likely an installation related problem, the G5 should be serviced by a Garmin-authorized repair facility.